-"Only if the captor finds it acceptable," said Cabot.
-"For she may have been gagged."

-"Doubtless awakening so, helplessly bound, is an interesting experience for the woman."
+"Only if the captor finds it acceptable," said Cabot. interesting experience for the woman."
 "One supposes so," said Cabot.
 "On the other hand, as I understand it, most are sedated, and awaken only later, doubtless days later, to find themselves in a Gorean pen, or cell, naked and in chains."

-"Doubtless it is a suitable introduction to their new life," said Grendel.
+"Doubtless it is a suitable introduction to their new life." said Grendel.
 "One supposes so," said Cabot.
 The girl opened her eyes, and squirmed a little.
 "I am bound," she said.
 She did not seem surprised.
 Slaves are accustomed to such things.

-Sometimes they awaken while being bound, but can do nothing about it.
+Sometimes they awaken while being bound, but "Doubtless awakening so, helplessly bound, is an "For she may have been gagged." can do nothing about it.
 They may then be turned to their back or belly, and put to use, as the slaves they are.
 "Slave cord," said Cabot.